alinapurtova/pytest_task9/README.md

 ## CI/CD
 Tests are executed automatically via GitHub Actions with results reported to the branch allure-report and uploaded to Pages.
-Also pipeline sends Slack notifications with test results and report link.
+Also pipeline sends Slack notifications to channel with test results and report link.